marieslo/chitchat-fe/README.md

 # Chitchat - Hebrew Learning Chatbot

 Chitchat is a chatbot designed to help users learn Hebrew.
 This project was built as part of a hackathon and focuses on providing interactive language learning experiences.
+The backend was developed in collaboration with the data science team to ensure the chatbot provides meaningful and accurate learning interactions.

 ## Tech Stack

 - **Frontend:** React
-- **Backend:** Node.js, Python
+- **Backend:** Node.js, Python (developed with the data science team)
 - **AI Integration:** OpenAI

 ## How to Run the Project